ankitects/anki-manual/src/getting-started.md

 ### Cards

 A question and answer pair is called a 'card'.
-This is based on a paper flashcard with a question on one side and the answer on the back.
-In Anki a card doesn’t actually look like a physical card, and when you show the answer the question remains visible by default.
+This is similar to a paper flashcard with a question on front and answer on the back.
+In Anki, a card doesn’t actually look like a physical card, and when you look at the answer the question remains visible by default.
 For example, if you’re studying basic chemistry, you might see a question like:

     Q: Chemical symbol for oxygen?

-After thinking about it, and deciding the answer is O, you click the show answer button, and Anki shows you:
+After deciding the answer is O, you click the
+"Show Answer" button, and Anki shows you:

     Q: Chemical symbol for oxygen?
     A: O

-After confirming that you are correct, you can tell Anki how well you remembered, and Anki will choose a next time to show you again.
+After confirming that you are correct, you tell Anki how well you remembered the answer, and Anki will choose when to show you the card again.
+For example, Anki might choose a 30 day interval for the card.
+After 30 days, Anki will show you the card again.

 #### Types of Cards

-- **New:** A new card is one that you have downloaded or entered in, but have never studied before.
+- **New:** A new card is one that you have downloaded or created yourself, but have never studied before.

 - **Learning:** Cards that were seen for the first time recently, and are still being learnt.

-- **Review:** Cards that were previously learnt, and now need to be reviewed so you don’t forget them.
+- **Review:** Cards that were previously learnt, and now need to be timely reviewed so you don’t forget them.
   There are two types of review cards:
-    - **Young:** A young card is one that has an interval of less than 21 days, but is not in learning.
+    - **Young:** A young card is one that has an interval of less than 21 days.
     - **Mature:** A mature card is one that has an interval of 21 days or greater.

 - **Relearn:** A relearning card is a card that you have failed in review mode, thus